top of page

 Cancel culture

-In this country, persuasion has been replaced with accusation, blame, and cancel culture.
+This country has replaced persuasion with accusation, blame, and cancel culture.
 At its root, cancel culture is about shame, ostracism, and bullying, all resulting from some apparent disobedience to a social rule.
 Cancelling requires no trial; there is only a charge and a sentence.
 Cancel culture is tyranny.

 If I don’t like what’s on a certain TV show, I don’t watch it.
 There are many activities I don’t do and places I don’t visit because I don’t want to be negatively affected by them.
 But I don’t cancel.